iesnoth/Trapped-in-Space/readme.md

 Throttle isn't perfectly aligned.

 10/2/22
-After finishing the keypad puzzle, you have to click the throttle a few times to warp.
+- After finishing the keypad puzzle, you have to click the throttle a few times to warp.
+- If you go to the planet background before hitting the self destruct, the old bg will be on the doom page.

 ## New Things I Learned
 - math.random